 Sponsors and regulators appreciate that there is no “one size fits all” when it comes to monitoring plans; the Food and Drug Administration (FDA) and European Medicines Agency (EMA) are encouraging sponsors to explore more effective monitoring strategies, promoting a more risk based approach for the monitoring of clinical trials, especially with the changes in ICH GCP E6 R2 Addendum in November 2016.

 A variety of approaches can be used by sponsors to ensure monitoring obligations are fulfilled.
-Traditionally, this has involved on-site visits where monitors are required to check a high percentage of the data entered on the case report forms (CRF) against source, to ensure that the protocol is deployed correctly, and adverse events reported appropriately.
+Traditionally, this has involved on-site visits where monitors are required to check a high percentage of the data entered on the case report forms (CRFs) against source, to ensure that the protocol is deployed correctly, and the trial is conducted as per Good Clinical Practices and applicable regulatory requirements.
 This has often involved 100% source data verification (SDV).
 The size, complexity and number of modern clinical trials mean that complete on-site monitoring is becoming an ineffective, expensive and inefficient process.
-Those Sponsors sending clinical research associates (CRAs) to site to perform 100% SDV results in large travel costs that a pharmaceutical company has to add to its budget or a full service CRO adds on as a pass through cost.
+Sponsors sending clinical research associates (CRAs) to sites ,to perform 100% SDV, results in large travel costs that a pharmaceutical company has to add to its budget or a full service Clinical Research Organization (CRO) adds on as a pass-through cost.

-However, effective monitoring is critical for the protection of subjects and the integrity of the data produced, but where on-site monitoring was once a requirement by regulatory bodies for critical study parameters, there is now an acceptance to move away from 100% SDV, as regulatory bodies understand that sponsors need to look for efficiencies in the cost of drug development, and research shows 100% SDV fails to pick up all issues.
+Effective trial monitoring is critical for the protection of subjects and the integrity of the data produced, but where on-site monitoring was once a requirement by regulatory bodies for critical study parameters, there is now an acceptance to move away from 100% SDV, as regulatory bodies understand that sponsors need to look for efficiencies in the cost of drug development, and research shows that 100% SDV often fails to pick up all issues.
 Remote monitoring is seen as an acceptable addition to the process.
-In a remote monitoring approach, combined with Risk Based Monitoring, you are moving away from 100% SDV onsite.
-The new process involves remote source document verification (rSDV) as the verification of source data is done remotely via a centralized location, by a specialist team.
-It is possible for multiple site’s documentation to be checked by a single centralization location instead of going to site, which in introduces us to the concept of centralized monitoring.
+In a remote monitoring approach, combined with Risk Based Monitoring, you are moving away from 100% SDV on-site.
+The new process involves remote source data verification (rSDV) where the verification of source data is done remotely via a centralized location, by a specialist team.
+It is possible for multiple site’s source data to be checked at a single centralization location instead of going to a particular site.
+This introduces us to the concept of centralized monitoring.

-Once a single centralized team is responsible for the SDV and the Data Quality Oversight, it becomes possible to identify trends and potential problems that go beyond just transcription problems from source documents.
-A single CRA checking a single site may feel all is well as all patients show similar behavior which is properly transcribed from the patient records to the CRF, while only the Centralized Remote Monitors can spot the critical fact that one site is producing complete different data to the others through e.g. a mis-calibration.
-This permits problems to be identified and resolved in real time, dramatically reducing costs and problems when issues are only discovered post-lock as in the past.1
+Once a single centralized team is responsible for the SDV and the Data Quality Oversight, it becomes possible to identify trends and potential problems that go beyond transcription problems from source documents.
+A single CRA checking a single site may observe that patient data are consistent and properly transcribed from the patient records to the CRF.
+Only the Centralized Remote Monitors can spot the critical fact that one site is producing completely different data to the others through, e.g., a mis-calibration.
+This permits problems to be identified and resolved in real time, dramatically reducing costs and problems when issues are only discovered post-data lock as in the past.

-To use remote monitoring effectively, a risk assessment must be performed and included in the monitoring plan prior to the start of any clinical programme and adapted as the programme evolves.
+To use remote monitoring effectively, a risk assessment must be performed and included in the monitoring plan prior to the start of any clinical program and adapted as the program evolves.

 A monitoring risk assessment is required to ensure: